fdb/sintlucasmasters/2023/students/tasha-joan-paul.md

 Wu = no, not, nought, nonbeing, emptiness, nothingness, nothing, no thing

-**T B  PERFORMING THE MAKING OF THE BLACK CUBE** / THE DESTRUCTION OF THE WHITE CUBE
+**PERFORMING THE MAKING OF THE BLACK CUBE** / THE DESTRUCTION OF THE WHITE CUBE

 https://www.e-flux.com/journal/80/101727/on-being-present-where-you-wish-to-disappear/